Nomz420/android_device_alps_oplus_mssi_64_cn/README.md

 # android_device_alps_oplus_mssi_64_cn
-An untested (and most likely very retarded) TWRP tree for OPPO A91.
+A TWRP device tree for Oppo A91.

-I would advise you to use another device tree.
-Or try it and don't cry to me that it didn't work.
-Or make it better.
+Not working:
+- Mounting /data, /system and other partitons

+Unknown:
+- Flashing and backuping partitions

+**Work in progress.
+Please report every issue you have with this device tree.**